skaffolder/skaffolder-vscode-extension/README.md

 ### Create api

-You can create a new model by clicking on the symbol `+` of a model from the TreeView of your project:
+Create a new api int the Skaffolder project by clicking on the symbol `+` of a model from the TreeView of your project:

 ![Create api gif](https://raw.githubusercontent.com/skaffolder/skaffolder-vscode-extension/assets/gif/create_api.gif)